solbu/hldig/TRANSLATING.md

 ## output messages

-The process for translating the output messages is a little different, but not very difficult.
-There are some [po editing utilities](https://www.gnu.org/software/trans-coord/manual/web-trans/html_node/PO-Editors.html) that can be helpful.
+There are some [po editing
+utilities](https://www.gnu.org/software/trans-coord/manual/web-trans/html_node/PO-Editors.html)
+that can be helpful.